-"They know religion does not prohibit girls from studying," said Samara Abrar, principal of the TCF school in the nearby village of Battal.
+"They know religion doesn't prohibit girls from studying," said Samara Abrar, principal of the TCF school in the nearby village of Battal.
 "But they're apprehensive that something might happen to their values.
 What if the lessons are anti-religion?
 What if their children start doing things that aren't allowed in the family: wearing different clothes?
 What if they become rebels?"

 The challenge for TCF workers is to show that education need not herald the end of Pashtun tradition.
 In this, they are often joined by the girls themselves.
 "There's no tradition in my tribe of giving education to daughters," said Zainab Bibi, a 13-year-old pupil at Mrs Abrar's school.

-Zainab's father, she said, wanted to withdraw her from school two years ago, but she begged him to let her continue.
+Zainab gazes at the ground as she speaks; she seems permanently poised on the brink of tears.
+Her father, she said, wanted to withdraw her from school two years ago, but she begged him to let her continue.
 Eventually he conceded, after making her promise not to speak to any men during the half-hour walk to and from school.